-The selected equipment type was supplied with specialized enclosures in consideration of the targeted embedded track operating environment.
-These enclosures provide protective shrouding encapsulating the TOR distribution bars (4 enclosures), Tram sensor (1 enclosure) and between-rails components (1 enclosure) directing FM product to both rails.
-The design of the enclosures is such that their interior dimensions provide sufficient working area to access applicator components when performina equipment inspection and maintenance tasks.
+The selected equipment type was supplied with specialized enclosures in consideration of the embedded targeted track operating These enclosures environment. provide protective shrouding encapsulating the TOR distribution bars (4 enclosures), Tram sensor (1 enclosure) and between-rails components (1 enclosure) directing FM product to both rails.
+The design of the enclosures is such that their interior dimensions provide sufficient working area to access applicator components when performing equipment inspection and maintenance tasks.